TwoFistedJustice/manifold/README.md

 - Users should be able to add a repair manual page/section to a service.
 - have an API so others can integrate with us.
 - Add a marketplace
+- MODELS TO ADD
+  + Vehicle Design Flaows - allow users to specify something as a DF.
+When so many do, it becomes a thing.

 # Types of data we need to have